Why you need brand guidelines (plus how to create them in three easy steps)

 Beyond your primary logo, you can also create several variations of your logo design.
 For example, Spotify’s full logo includes its icon and company name in green, but the company also includes some text-free designs in its brand guidelines with acceptable color variations.

-While your full logo should be used whenever possible, having some set variations will help you easily integrate your branding into different designs.
+While your full logo should be used whenever possible, having some set variations will help you integrate your branding into different designs.
 A square logo variation is particularly useful for keeping your profile pictures across social media channels consistent.

 Visual elements